Assistant Professor of Christian Spirituality and Pastoral Ministry; Affiliate Faculty of Practicum

 PhD Theology 2017, Vrije Universiteit Amsterdam (through the International Baptist Theological Study Centre).
 MA Church Leadership (congregational worship and music) 1996, Eastern Mennonite Seminary, Harrisonburg.
 Bachelor of Medical Rehabilitation (Physiotherapy) 1986 (gold medalist), University of Manitoba, Winnipeg.
 Associate of the Royal Conservatory of Music, University of Toronto (ARCT, piano teacher), 1980 (first class honours).

 Many of Andrew's courses are designed to help students prepare for various kinds of Christian ministries -- whether as pastors or in other roles.
 Andrew's training as a spiritual director, pastor, and coach shape his teaching and one-on-one conversations.
-Most of his courses are offered at the graduate level, but half are also available to undergraduates.
+Most of his courses are offered at the graduate level, but more than half are also available to undergraduates.

 Andrew supervises graduate students writing master's theses in practical theology and Christian spirituality.